 Under the User Configuration tab you can change and view various options and configurations:

 Various global options change be changed here if you so desire, e.g. altering the COM integration mode.

-This tab allows you to view all the defined Shortcuts within the package.
+This tab allows you to View, Add, Edit or Delete any Shortcuts within the package.